googlemaps/android-maps-compose/llm-integration-prompt.md

 ## 5. Execution Steps
 1. Create a new branch `feature/maps-compose-integration`.
-2. Add the dependencies to `build.gradle.kts`.
+2. Add the Maps Compose dependencies to the app-level `build.gradle.kts`.
+3. Set up the Secrets Gradle Plugin in both project-level and app-level `build.gradle.kts`.
-3. Update `AndroidManifest.xml` with permissions and the API key placeholder.
+4. Update `AndroidManifest.xml` with permissions and the `${MAPS_API_KEY}` placeholder.
-4. Create the `MapScreen.kt` composable.
+5. Create the `MapScreen.kt` composable.
-5. Provide a summary of the changes and instruct the user on how to add their API key.
+6. Provide a summary of the changes and instruct the user on how to add their API key to `local.properties`.